landonwx4/483_ML_Project/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------

-PR-01.A: Download GEFSv12 Reforecast Data (grib2 files)
+*PR-01.A: Download GEFSv12 Reforecast Data (grib2 files)*

 Priority: High

 Sprint: 1

 Assigned to: Landon

 As a developer of a machine learning model, I need to gather an analysis dataset so I have data that I can train my model on.

-Acceptance Criteria:
-Downloaded files must be in grib2 format and be subset to 00z initialized runs between May 1, 2000 and June 1, 2019.
+Acceptance Criteria: Downloaded files must be in grib2 format and be subset to 00z initialized runs between May 1, 2000 and May 31, 2019.

 Status: Completed

-PR-01.B: Download SPC Hail Reports (csv files)
+*PR-01.B: Download SPC Hail Reports (csv files)*

 Priority: High

 Sprint: 1

 Assigned to: Samantha

 As a developer of a machine learning model, I need to gather a secondary analysis dataset so I have data that I can train my model on.

-Acceptance Criteria:
-Downloaded files must be in csv format and be subset to 2000-2019.
+Acceptance Criteria: Downloaded files must be in csv format and be subset to 2000-2019.

 Status: Completed

-PR-02: Subset GEFSv12 Data Regionally into netCDF Files
+*PR-02: Subset GEFSv12 Data Regionally into netCDF Files*

 Priority: High

 Sprint: 1

 Assigned to: Landon

 As a developer of a machine learning model, I need to reduce the size of data required and make it easier to work with.

 Acceptance Criteria:

 •	Dataset must be output as a .nc file and stored in the EAE Triton scratch folder.

 •	Dataset must be a significantly smaller size than when in .grib2 form.

 •	Dataset must be centered over the eastern Contiguous United States.

 Automatic Test: Check the size of output files and plot a spatial map of a variable to make sure it is over the correct area.

 Status: Completed

 PR-03: Calculate Variables from GEFSv12 Reforecast Data with MetPy